junesirius/junesirius.github.io/_drafts/Writing_Prompts/2020-12-21-VO-Inpirations.md

 Maybe we do the right thing

-May we do the wrong
+Maybe we do the wrong

 Spending each day